 Students with visual impairments, learning disabilities, or physical disabilities that significantly diminish their capacity to read standard print may be eligible to receive text books in alternative format.
 The process for acquiring books in alternative format can be time consuming, so new students who are interested in books on tape should contact the Coordinator of Student Access Services regarding eligibility review as soon as they are accepted to Skidmore.
 All new and continuing students must submit an Alternative Text Request form to the Coordinator of Student Access Services no less than five weeks prior to the start of each semester.
 This form asks students to provide the Coordinator with a list of desired books including each book's title, author, publisher, edition, ISBN number and other pertinent information.
 Books not available in electronic format from another source may be converted to electronic format on campus.

 The Coordinator of Student Access Services and Skidmore faculty will assist in identifying and hiring qualified peer students who will provide eligible students with supplemental notes for each applicable course.
 Note takers and students are responsible to coordinate the method by which notes are copied and are encouraged to utilize the office of Student Academic Services (SAS).
-Students and/or note takers may photocopy notes free of charge in SAS or, at their own expense, elsewhere on campus.
-Students who are serving as note takers will be paid for the length of time he/she spend in the corresponding class and students receiving note taker services must monitor and approve time sheets accordingly.
-Note takers will be instructed not to supply notes for classes the student receiving services does not attend unless prior approval is provided by the Coordinator of Student Access Services.
+Students and/or note takers may photocopy notes free of charge in SAS, at their own expense, or elsewhere on campus.
+Students who are serving as note takers will be paid for the length of time he/she spend in the corresponding class.

 Tape Recording Lectures

-Students on a reduced course load will be considered as a full time student in all other respects and, therefore, will receive all benefits Skidmore offers to full time students, including housing.
-It is very important for students who pursue a reduced course load to understand the full financial and educational impact of this accommodation and, prior to implementing the accommodation students should
+Students on a reduced course load will be considered a full-time student in all other respects, and therefore will receive all benefits Skidmore offers to full-time students, including housing.
+It is very important for students who pursue a reduced course load to understand the full financial and educational impact of this accommodation, and prior to implementing the accommodation students should:

-- Consult with the office of Student Aid and Family Finance regarding how a reduced course load may affect the amount and application of federal and state financial aid grants.
+- Consult with the Financial Aid Office regarding how a reduced course load will impact the amount and application of federal and state financial aid grants.

 - Discuss the implications of a reduced load on their overall educational goals with their academic advisor and/or the Coordinator of Student Access Services.